blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

-We add a congressional-district-level population-density factor and interactions between education and a binary race term—a simplification of the race categories to White-non-Hispanic (WNH) and non-White-non-Hispanic (NWNH): a term in the model that estimates the effect of being, e.g., White-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
-Crucially, we also include an interaction between state and WNH/VOC, a term which estimates the *state-dependent* portion of the VOC turnout.
+We add a congressional-district-level population-density factor and interactions between education and a binary race term—a simplification of the race categories to White-non-Hispanic (WNH) and non-WNH: a term in the model that estimates the effect of being, e.g., White-non-Hispanic (WNH) *and* college-educated over and above the effects of being in either category separately.
+Crucially, we also include an interaction between state and VOC/WNHV, a term which estimates the *state-dependent* portion of the VOC turnout.

 We fit a multi-level model, allowing partial-pooling in the estimate of